 When you need to see and hear each-other, while being far away

-Good old Skype has loads of competition these days, but it managed to maintain a niche by offering calls for landlines and mobiles.
+Good old Skype has loads of competition these days, but it managed to step up with its Meet Now feature, which is much like Zoom.
+The ease of setting up for Skype Meet Now is impressive.
+Skype also maintained a niche by offering international calls in its premium tier.
 We do not know for how long it will stay relevant, but the tool offers good quality and an easy connection process for free, without download or sign-up needed.

 Formerly Google Hangouts, Google Meet is a golden standard in video conferencing.
 The app is a great choice of video conferencing or one-to-one calls with internal or external participants.
 No download needed and it works with your Google account smoothly.
 A solid choice with no fancy stuff, but quality built in.